rgargente/XPlane_StarPracticeTool/README.md

 - It works both with default X Plane nav data or with updated cycles.
 It automatically reads the newest one so that  it remains consistent with the simulator.
 - It doesn't need any external application or data.
 If you fly an aircraft with an FMC this is all you need to set up your STAR.
 - You can easily practice several different STARS, or the same one multiple times, without long loading times between flights.
-- Let's you choose your starting altitude and speed.
+- Lets you choose your starting altitude and speed.
 - Smooth transition between different states.
 Practice flights start with a reasonable stable aircraft.
 - Builtin notification when a new version is released.

 ## Installation

 This plugin is implemented with Python and therefore requires the PythonInterface plugin for X Plane.
-You can get from here: http://www.xpluginsdk.org/python_interface.htm
+You can get it from here: http://www.xpluginsdk.org/python_interface.htm

 Copy the contents of the zip package inside XPlane/Resources/plugins/PythonScripts